The subscriptions market is booming. Between 2018 and 2021, the average amount that US consumers spent on subscriptions increased by $430 per year.

 This involves understanding what customers value most about your subscription box.
 You might need to conduct market research, customer interviews, and data analysis to understand perceived value.

-Once you understand your customers, you can segment them into different groups and provide tiered pricing structures that cater to each segment.
-The price points for each tier would be based on the value your products deliver to the customer.
+Once you understand your customers, you can segment them into different groups and provide a tiered pricing structure that caters to each segment.
+The different price points for each tier would be based on the value your products deliver to the customer.

-An example is Bespoke Post, which offers several different subscription boxes, each aimed at a unique segment within its audience.
+An example is Bespoke Post, which offers several subscription boxes, each aimed at a unique segment within its audience.
+These tend to be for luxury items that people within that segment would find useful.

 Source: Bespoke Post